PeterLee2314/JavaRecap/README.md

-This repository contains things about Java & SQL concept.
+This repository contains things about Java & SQL concepts.